This website uses cookies to ensure you get the best experience on our website. MORE INFO

 This assessment considers:

-• the scope and quality of management's ongoing monitoring of risks and of the risk management and internal control systems, the work and effectiveness of Internal Audit and the assurances provided by the Finance Director
+• the scope and quality of management’s ongoing monitoring of risks (including ESG risks) and of the risk management and internal control systems, the work and effectiveness of internal audit and the assurances provided by the Chief Financial Officer

-• the changes in the nature and extent of significant risks since the previous review and the Group's ability to respond to changes in its business and the external environment
+• the changes in the nature and extent of significant risks (including ESG risks) since the previous review and the Group’s ability to respond to changes in its business and the external environment

 • the extent and frequency with which the results of monitoring are communicated, enabling the Committee to build up a cumulative assessment of the state of control in the Group and the effectiveness with which risk is being managed